-In 2017, Generosity will focus its efforts primarily in Haiti, Uganda and countries in Central and South America, rallying people to join the mission to end the clean water crisis and experience the spirit of generosity.
+In 2017, Generosity will focus its efforts primarily in Haiti, Uganda, the Central African Republic, India, and countries in Central and South America, rallying people to join the mission to end the clean water crisis and experience the spirit of generosity.

 You can be a part of the answer!!

 Currently the Founder and CEO of Affinity TV 247 Inc., Justin Beckett has more than 20 years of diverse entrepreneurial management experience.
 A former Executive Vice President of financial services firm Sloan Financial Group, Beckett was the Founder and CEO of Music Gaming Inc, which he led from its inception in 2000 until the company’s sale to MySpace/Intermix in 2001.
 Justin also founded the Internet-based music services company Fluid Music Inc.(now Mood Media) and the leading casual gaming company SkillJam Technologies.
 Justin’s for-profit board memberships include: Mood Media Inc, Aptilon, Midas Medici Holdings, GNO Healthcare Services, and Loyalty Play Holdings Inc. His other not-for-profit board memberships include: Oasis Church, Imani & Baraka Foundation, and The Tighe Scholarship Fund.
 Justin served Generosity Water in an advisory capacity at its inception, joined its board in October 2008 and in January 2012 was elected chairman.